A wide choice of hotels offer to you, but which part?

 Sukhumvit lively but convenient

-Ploenchit road luxury
+Ploenchit road Luxury

-Downtown luxury hotels shopping in expensive malls
+Downtown luxury hotels, shopping in expensive malls

 Central location, one of the major local market, cheap clothing hub, and street vendors, in walking distance to major malls, Klong Saen Saep long-tails boat pier, BTS is at 15 minutes walk, Bustling on daytime but Pratunam is quiet in the night.

 Referred to as the center of the city, and the heart of big modern malls.
 Siam Square always, from generation to generation, been a place to be.
 Shops, restaurants, cafes, clothes designer boutiques, cinemas, a Hard Rock Cafe, banks.
-From young-aged school and college students, office workers, trend-setting city dwellers and, of course, a bunch of tourists.
+From young-aged school and college students, office workers, trend-setting city dwellers and, of course, a bunch of tourists. it is also the district where the famous Chulalongkorn University is located.
+In my opinion, this is the district that has undergone the greatest change in the last 20 years and continues to develop.

 The biggest and busiest is also the interchange Skytrain station.